COVID-19 Contact Tracing Workforce Barely 'Inching Up' As Cases Surge

 "It's easy for these systems to become overwhelmed," Watson explains.
 When cases rise, they can rise quickly — much faster than a public health team can hire more tracers.
 The threshold underscores that contact tracing "is not the silver bullet — it is a necessary component of a successful response, but we can't rely on it once we have out-of-control epidemics in communities," she says.
 Instead, communities need to turn to more aggressive interventions, such as closing businesses and mask mandates.

-Jane Yackley, an epidemiologist with the Tennessee Department of Health agrees that contact tracing can only be successful when combined with other measures.
+Jane Yackley, an epidemiologist with the Tennessee Department of Health, agrees that contact tracing can only be successful when combined with other measures.
 She highlights the need to "make staying home the easy choice" for people who are infected or exposed.

-"Contact tracing continues to be one piece of the puzzle - it will not eradicate COVID-19 and it cannot work if people cannot (or will not) comply," Yackley wrote in response to the survey.
+"Contact tracing continues to be one piece of the puzzle; it will not eradicate COVID-19 and it cannot work if people cannot (or will not) comply," Yackley wrote in response to the survey.
 "The perceived 'failure' of contact tracing is a failure of expectations.
 Contact tracing alone cannot control this level of disease."

 3. States adapt to surging cases and plan to hire more staff